 In the following sections, we will take a closer look at the major components of HVAC systems.

 The temperature sensor on a thermostat indicates when the heater or air conditioner should be running or turned off.
-There could be various thermally controlled zones, each of which require their own thermostat.
+There could be various thermally controlled zones, each of which requires its own thermostat.
 The thermostat must be located somewhere as far as possible from areas of concentrated temperature difference with the mean temperature of the intended space.

-Heat generator is the key member of HVAC system components when it comes to heating.
-What happens in these devices is the generation of heat, for instance, through extraction of fuel energy inside a furnace, aka combustion chamber.
+The heat generator is a key member of HVAC system components when it comes to heating.
+What happens in these devices is the generation of heat, for instance, through the extraction of fuel energy inside a furnace, aka combustion chamber.
 Hot flue gases will then provide heating for the air or another fluid such as water that will later heat the air entering the conditioned environment.
 Electric heat generation could also be used to heat the conditioning air.

 Although there might be a variety of choices for heat generators, the most common forms are the furnaces, and therefore, it is important to consider combustion efficiency for resource control and pollutant emission for environmental concerns regarding these HVAC system components.

-Heat exchangers are one of HVAC system components that receive the heat generated in the heat generation unit and transfer it to another fluid.
-Some control unit will activate the furnace or electric heating elements when needed to regulate the air temperature passing through the heat exchanger.
+Heat exchangers are one of the HVAC system components that receive the heat generated in the heat generation unit and transfer it to another fluid.
+Some control units will activate the furnace or electric heating elements when needed to regulate the air temperature passing through the heat exchanger.

 In many applications, the heat is transferred directly to the cool air in order to provide heating for the intended space.
 In this case, some device blows the air through hot flue gas tubes or electric heating elements, transferring the energy to the air via heat absorption.